bitwiseworks/python-os2/Doc/library/functions.rst

    * ``'replace'`` causes a replacement marker (such as ``'?'``) to be inserted where there is malformed data.

-   * ``'surrogateescape'`` will represent any incorrect bytes as code points in the Unicode Private Use Area ranging from U+DC80 to U+DCFF.
-These private code points will then be turned back into the same bytes when the ``surrogateescape`` error handler is used when writing data.
+   * ``'surrogateescape'`` will represent any incorrect bytes as low surrogate code units ranging from U+DC80 to U+DCFF.
+     These surrogate code units will then be turned back into the same bytes when the ``surrogateescape`` error handler is used when writing data.
 This is useful for processing files in an unknown encoding.